 Fort Collins produces some of the most unique and delicious beers in the country.
 In fact, Fort Collins is the second largest producer of beer in the State of Colorado (which ranks third nationally in volume of beer pubs and craft breweries).
-Some of the breweries in Fort Collins includes Odell Brewing Company, Fort Collins Brewery, Equinox Brewing, Big Horn Brewery, Coopersmith’s Brew Pub, Anheuser-Busch and New Belgium Brewing Company.
+Some of the breweries in Fort Collins includes Odell Brewing Company, Fort Collins Brewery, Equinox Brewing, Big Horn Brewery, Coopersmith’s Brew Pub, Anheuser-Busch, New Belgium Brewing Company, Funkwerks and Pateros Creek.
 On the last weekend every June, Old Town Fort Collins plays host to The Colorado Brewers Festival; one of the most well known beer festivals in the country.

 Fort Collins is home to the Colorado State University Rams.
 Colorado State University is one of Colorado’s top academic institutions and offers a variety of athletic, educational and cultural experiences.
 Internationally recognized for it’s green initiatives, sustainability efforts on campus, and clean-energy research, Colorado State University is also known as the “green” university.
 Curious about the University?
 Just ask your raft guide or the office staff about Colorado State, after all, most are current students or alumni!